 Slides not stilettos: Can’t dress up without a heel?
 For a thousand reasons, I urge you to slides and wedges in Thailand – ditch anything with a spike heel.
 Why?
 Potholes, uneven ground – even unevenly spaced staircases are surprisingly common.
 As with every shoe and sandal I’m recommending for Thailand – these are slip-on/slip-off.

 Be careful!
 Your feet will swell in Thailand’s heat so avoid anything with too many strappy parts.
 Ideally, your dressy shoes would also have a sturdy base and lots of breathing room.
 Don’t face-plant in the name of fashion.

 Why wedge?
 Unless you’re an utter pro in heels, I recommend sturdy wedges as the best dressy shoes for Thailand.
 Whether in Bangkok or a beach town, sidewalks are uneven, lighting can be patchy and surfaces can be Teflon slippery.
 On Koh Samui, I can find plenty to trip over in flat shoes in broad daylight.

 Check the soles: Expect to encounter at least one wet tiled floor and many marble surfaces.
 Both of these wedge options above have rubber soles with grippy aspects.
 Leave anything with a smooth sole behind – it’s not your friend on this trip.

 Do you even need dressy shoes to wear in Thailand?
 Again, it depends what you have planned.
 Generally not, but Thailand has great nightlife and high-end dining – with matching dress codes.
 You’ve seen or read Crazy Rich Asians – you know.
-As for dressy clothes, see what to wear out at night.

 5. Rainy season shoes